 Our students work closely with experienced faculty to design an educational experience relative to their own strengths and interests.
-Unique features of our program include a comprehensive study of American jazz dance through a 21st century lens that challenges racism, sexism and Eurocentric ideology.
-Other unique features include an emphasis on jazz and contemporary styles in our concert dance productions, outreach experiences that empower our students and serve the Salve community and beyond, and the steady presence of guest artists that offer real world connections and fresh perspectives.
+Unique features of the program include a comprehensive study of American jazz dance through a 21st century lens that challenges racism, sexism and Eurocentric ideology.
+Other unique features include an emphasis on jazz and contemporary styles in dance productions, outreach experiences that empower and serve the Salve Regina community and beyond, and a steady influx of guest artists that offer real world connections and fresh perspectives.

 Life After Salve

-Minoring in dance not only fuels a student’s passion with formal training and structured exposure to all aspects of the art form, it complements any academic major by developing a well-rounded graduate prepared to excel in today’s demanding workforce.
+Our dance program not only fuels students’ passion with formal training and structured exposure to all aspects of the art form, it also develops a well-rounded graduate prepared to excel in today’s demanding workforce.

 - K-12 arts educator

 - Arts administrator (marketing, communication, company management, development, social media coordinator)